ArtuoS/ArtuoS/README.md

 ### Hi there 👋
 - 🔭 `I’m currently working with .NET`.
-- 🌐 `My knowledge stack is .NET Framework/Core, C#, HTML/CSS and Javascript`.
-- ✏️ `In my free time I'm improving my skills learning Node and ReactJS`.
+- 🌐 `Usually in my free time I like to watch horror movies and learn a new skill`.
 <!--
 **ArtuoS/ArtuoS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.